 Politics & Markets in Digital East Africa and Beyond

-The Developing Data? project will host two workshops in 2020, one on the economies of digital data and another on the influence of digital on politics.
-These will be organised by the Collaboration on International ICT Policy in East and Southern Africa (CIPESA), Strathmore University’s Centre of Intellectual Property & Information Technology (CIPIT), and the University of Edinburgh’s Centre of African Studies (CAS).
+The Developing Data? project ran from 2020-2021 and was organised by the Collaboration on International ICT Policy in East and Southern Africa (CIPESA), Strathmore University’s Centre of Intellectual Property & Information Technology (CIPIT), and the University of Edinburgh’s Centre of African Studies (CAS).

 Thanks to the GCRF Digital Innovations for Development in Africa program for supporting this initiative.